 I couldn’t tell if the barely perceptible shift of his eyebrows was from anger or amusement.
 “You chose an interesting profession for that.”

 I brushed aside his comment and headed for the exit.
-After all, recruitment had told me the job wouldn’t affect my chances of longevity too much, and despite rumors to the contrary, I was taking their word for it.
+He was probably just being funny, right?
+Sure, that was the interpretation I’d go with.
+Never mind that nothing in the past few minutes had pointed to him having a sense of humor.
+All the same, recruitment had told me the job wouldn’t affect my chances of longevity too much, and despite rumors to the contrary, I was taking their word for it.

 I was broke, not suicidal.

-In a last-ditch effort to resuscitate my dreams of leaving a good impression, I paused at the heavy door and gave my new client a wave.
+In a last-ditch effort to resuscitate my dreams of leaving a positive impression, I paused at the heavy door and gave my new client a wave.
 “See you tomorrow.”

 He didn’t reply, but when I glanced back, I saw his contempt for my appearance hadn’t stopped his eyes from following my ass on the way out.